mijo2/GitPractice/README.md

+Practice Repository for PJP2.

-This is the Master branch
+This is the Master branch.